Fanice-Andayi/Microsoft-Film-Trend-Analysis/README.md

 ![Top Genre](<images and graphs/top performing genre.png>)

 # Evaluation of budget and revenue
-From the visualization above comparing the production budget with the domestic gross we get to see that the higher the production budget the higher the domestic gross (revenue).This means that strategic investments ought to be made in movies inorder for it to result in profitable revenues .
+From the visualization below comparing the production budget with the domestic gross we get to see that the higher the production budget the higher the domestic gross (revenue).This means that strategic investments ought to be made in movies inorder for it to result in profitable revenues .

 ![Profitability](<images and graphs/budget vs revenue.png>)